tianhuax/mm-sd/README.md

 # Getting Started

-Running on python version `3.12.4`, use pyenv to install it.
-Then install the dependencies in `requirements.txt`.
+Running on python version `3.11.10`, use pyenv to install it.
+Then create a virtual environment and install the dependencies in the following order:

+1. `pip install uv`
+2. `uv pip install autoawq`
+3. `uv pip install -r requirements.txt`
+4. `uv pip install flash-attn --no-build-isolation`